syxb2/syxb2/README.md

 ## Hi, this is syxb2 👋

-#### Student @ University of University of Electronic Science and Technology of China
+#### A student @ University of University of Electronic Science and Technology of China

 * ✏️ C /
 * ⚒️ MacOS / Fedora / Visual Studio Code /